TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Experiment

 \subsubsection{RQ1}

-For each traffic rule in the benchmark, we applied the rule parser powered with different LLMs to generate the corresponding scenario representation.
+For each traffic rule in the benchmark, we applied the rule parser powered by different LLMs to generate the corresponding scenario representation.
 We then compared the generated scenario representation with the ground truth to evaluate the effectiveness of the rule parsers.

-We also tried to compare the ability of rule-parsing with related works.
-However, we failed to do this because of the following reasons:

-\textbf{Comparison with AC3R~\cite{gambi2019generating} and RMT~\cite{deng2020rmt}: } We failed to use AC3R and RMT to parse sampled traffic rules.
-The reason is that AC3R requires a rigidly formatted XML file as input with details of all actors in a driving scenario.
-Such information can be manually defined in crash police reports but not provided in traffic rules.
-RMT can only parse simple rules following the syntax proposed by the authors.
-Therefore, direct comparisons with AC3R and RMT were unavailable.

-\textbf{Comparison with LawBreaker~\cite{sun2022lawbreaker}: } In this work, the traffic laws were manually parsed by the authors and were used to guide the fuzzing of pre-defined testing scenarios.
-In contrast, our goal is to generate testing scenarios accurately by automatically parsing traffic rules.
-As such, conducting a fair, end-to-end comparison with LawBreaker for traffic rule parsing was impossible.
+We compared our work with LawBreaker~\cite{sun2022lawbreaker}, which uses traffic laws to guide the fuzzing of test scenarios.
+As their work manually parses traffic rules for fuzzing pre-defined test scenarios, while our goal is to generate test scenarios accurately by automatically parsing traffic rules, it is difficult to conduct a fair, end-to-end comparison with LawBreaker.
+Therefore, we only evaluated the rule parsing ability of {\tool} to check whether {\tool} can automatically parse traffic rules used in LawBreaker and then generate the corresponding test scenarios.